YahavEfrati/HungerGames5/README.md

-# Food Delivery Full-Stack Platform - Assignment 5 - HungerGames
+# Food Delivery Full-Stack Platform - HungerGames

 ## Project Description
 This project was developed as part of the Advanced Programming course.
-In this stage (Assignment 4), we expanded our backend architecture into a complete, full-stack web application inspired by real-world delivery platforms (like Wolt).
+In this stage, we expanded our backend architecture into a complete, full-stack web application inspired by real-world delivery platforms (like Wolt).

 The system now features a dynamic React frontend that communicates seamlessly with our previously built backend, presenting real, database-driven data to the users.